trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/nearby-stops.md

 A new version, version 2.1, of ResRobot is available.
 Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

-**Version 2.0, which you are currently looking at, will be discontinued at April 30th, 2022.**
+**Version 2.0, which you are currently looking at, will be discontinued at June 30th, 2022.**
 {{% /warning %}}

 ### Data format